- Form a Company Now! +

 The term “goodwill value” is a term of art that is applied to the incremental increase in value of an enterprise over and above the simple replacement value of the fixed assets.
 Unless it is added to a balance sheet reflecting an actual purchase of goodwill in an acquisition, it almost never is seen on a balance sheet based upon Book Value.
 It is the primary reason for business appraisals, and a necessary element to determine the actual Fair Market Value of a business enterprise.

-Goodwill Has Two Basic Potential Components:
+Two Basic Potential Components of Goodwill

 Similar to Personal Goodwill, Professional Goodwill is often characterized as "conceptually distinct from that associated with a trade or business," and attached to the individual.
 It is usually associated with reputation and experience.
 In most professional practices, Professional Goodwill is largely dependent upon the skills and attributes of the individual practitioners.